-When I first realized that with the same amount of money I could live far better somewhere else, I was in Amsterdam, Netherlands, which is not one of the most expensive places in the world, but somewhere on the upper side.
+When I first realized that with the same amount of money I could live far better somewhere else, I was in London, United Kingdom, which is not one of the most expensive places in the world, but somewhere on the upper side.
 This realization made me decide to save on everything I could, which in a year’s time paid me for a 1 year trip around South East Asia (arguably, one of the cheapest places to live and visit).

 Interestingly, I almost fell for the same trap again when I saw tickets to Australia, which were also very cheap, but I later remembered a number of people telling me how expensive it really is, in comparison to other countries in Southeast Asia, so I dodged that bullet.